Paris Peace Accords: Aftermath

 Nixon had secretly promised Thiệu that he would use airpower to support the South Vietnamese government should it be necessary.
-During his confirmation hearings in June 1973, Secretary of Defense James Schlesinger was sharply criticized by some senators after he stated that he would recommend resumption of U.S. bombing in North Vietnam if North Vietnam launched a major offensive against South Vietnam, but by August 15, 1973, 95% of American troops and their allies had left Vietnam (both North and South) as well as Cambodia and Laos under the Case-Church Amendment.
-The amendment, which was approved by the U.S. Congress in June 1973, prohibited further U.S. military activity in Vietnam, Laos and Cambodia unless the president secured Congressional approval in advance.
+During his confirmation hearings in June 1973, Secretary of Defense James Schlesinger was sharply criticized by some senators after he stated that he would recommend resumption of US bombing in North Vietnam if North Vietnam launched a major offensive against South Vietnam, but by August 15, 1973, 95% of American troops and their allies had left Vietnam (both North and South) as well as Cambodia and Laos under the Case-Church Amendment.
+The amendment, which was approved by the US Congress in June 1973, prohibited further US military activity in Vietnam, Laos and Cambodia unless the president secured Congressional approval in advance.
 However, during this time, Nixon was being driven from office due to the Watergate scandal, which led to his resignation in 1974.
+In 1973–74, US funding was slashed to $965 million, a reduction of more than 50%.
+While South Vietnam still fought effectively in 1973–74, sharp cuts in US aid crippled Saigon's economy and military, reducing the morale of the soldiers.
+The aid cuts meant that an artillery piece could only fire four rounds a day, and each soldier had only 85 bullets per month.
+Due to lack of fuel and spare parts, air force transport operations shrank by up to 70%.
+The global 1973 oil crisis also devastated the South Vietnamese free market economy.

-When the North Vietnamese began their final offensive early in 1975, the U.S. Congress refused to appropriate increased military assistance for South Vietnam, citing strong opposition to the war by Americans and the loss of American equipment to the North by retreating Southern forces.
-Thiệu subsequently resigned, accusing the U.S. of betrayal in a TV and radio address:
+After the communists launched a major invasion of Phước Long in mid-December 1974, the US army did not directly help South Vietnam and the province was finally captured on 6 January 1975, this created confidence among the communists that the United States would not intervene militarily and they planned to take over the South in 1976.
+When the North Vietnamese began their final offensive early in 1975, the US Congress refused to appropriate increased military assistance for South Vietnam, citing strong opposition to the war by Americans and the loss of American equipment to the North by retreating Southern forces.
+After the defeat at Buon Me Thuot in March 1975, Thiệu ordered his army to abandon the Central Highlands, but the retreat turned into disaster and chaos.
+Realizing the opportunity was ripe, North Vietnam decided to accelerate the deadline for taking over the South by force from 1976 to 1975.
+The communists demanded that Thiệu resign as a precondition for peace.
+Thiệu subsequently resigned on April 21, accusing the US of betrayal in a TV and radio address: